notator/ResidentSynthHostTestSite/README.md

 Commands and Controls:
 ![screenshot_Commands&Controls](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_3_Commands&Controls.png "screenshot_Commands&Controls")
-Except for **reverberation** and **pitchWheelSensitivity**, these are standard MIDI commands and controls.
+Except for **reverberation**, **pitchWheelSensitivity** and **velocityPitchSensitivity**, these are standard MIDI commands and controls.
-Reverberation and pitchWheelSensitivity use non-standard MIDI control messages (CC 91 and CC 16 respectively).
+The **velocityPitchSensitivity** control raises an individual note's output pitch depending on its velocity.
+If this value is 0, the velocity will have no effect on the pitch.
+If this value is 127, the associated pitch range will be maximized.
+A velocity of 1 always has no effect on the pitch.
+In equal temperament tuning, with velocityPitchSensitivity set to 127, a velocity of 127 will raise the pitch by one semitone.
-The top six controls can be changed either by dragging the sliders, or entering values in the numeric input fields.
+The top seven controls can be changed either by dragging the sliders, or entering values in the numeric input fields.
 They also react to incoming MIDI messages: On my MIDI input device, they can also be set using the appropriate hardware wheels and knobs.
 The **allSoundOff** button silences the _ResidentSynth_.
 The **allControllersOff** button silences the _ResidentSynth_, and sets the six variable controls in this section to their default values.

 Ornaments Control:
 ![screenshot_Keyboard](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_4_Ornaments.png "screenshot_Keyboard")
 Ornaments can be configured in the _ResidentSynth_, and are described more fully in its <a href="#ornaments">_Ornaments_</a> documentation below.
 The **ornaments** string input field can be used here in the _ResidentSynthHost_ to assign particular ornaments to particular MIDI input key numbers.
 The input string can have up to 127 `<key>:<ornamentIndex>;` substrings, separated by optional whitespace.
 The final ";" is optional.
 For example: "60:0; 64:1; 72:0".
-The **velocityPitchSensitivity** input is a floating point value between 0 and 1.
-This value raises an individual note's output pitch depending on its velocity.
-If this value is 0, the velocity has no effect on the pitch.
-If this value is 1, the velocity has some maximum effect, depending on the current tuning.
-In equal temperament tuning, with velocityPitchSensitivity set to 1, a velocity of 127 will raise the pitch by one semitone.

 Preset Settings:
 ![screenshot_Settings](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_5_Settings.png "screenshot_Settings")